GallupGovt/ngs2/cycle3/Boomtown/Preregistration/README.md

 ## (Optional) To setup `git` remote:
 Instructions included below.

-As of June 20, 2019 - set remote for [this repo](https://github.gallup.com/mitchell-bregman/ngs2docker/) as `upstream`.
+As of August 2, 2019 - set remote for [this repo](https://github.com/GallupGovt/ngs2/edit/master/cycle3/Boomtown/Preregistration) as `upstream`.
 This is required.

 *To be moved to Predictive Analytics GitHub in future.*